PoisotLab/MS_befwm_softwarenote/ms.md

 # Conclusion

-We presented `BioEnergeticFoodWebs`, a reference implementation of the bio-energetic model applied to food webs.
+We have presented `BioEnergeticFoodWebs`, a reference implementation of the bio-energetic model applied to food webs.
 We provided examples that can serve as templates to perform novel simulation studies or use this model as an effective teaching tool.
 Because the output can be exported in a language-neutral format (JSON), the results obtained with this model can be analayzed in other languages that are currently popular with ecologists, such as `R`, `python`, or `MatLab`.
 Because we provide a general implementation that covers some of the modications made to this model over the years, there is a decreased need for individual scientists to start their own implementation, which is a both a time consuming